Employment Lawyers in Portland, Oregon

 If you want to file a claim for violations of Oregon anti-discrimination laws, you must file a complaint with Oregon’s BOLI within one year of the date discrimination occurred.

 You can still file a lawsuit after filing a claim with BOLI, or you can simply file a lawsuit first.
-However, if you want to file a lawsuit over violations of the Title VII of the Civil Rights Act, you must first file a claim with the EEOC or BOLI.
+However, if you want to file an employment lawsuit in Portland over violations of the Title VII of the Civil Rights Act, you must first file a claim with the EEOC or BOLI.

 The deadline for filing a sexual harassment/assault civil lawsuit is governed by the personal injury statute of limitations, which is two years from the date of the incident that gave rise to your lawsuit.
 If you do not file within that timeframe, you lose the right to file this type of lawsuit.